YouTube lifts Swazi breast restrictions

 According to Mr Dlamini, he had contacted YouTube's parent company Google to say that he was simply reflecting the cultural values of his community, but the company said that the content violated the platform's standards.

-He then organised a series of protests, working with more than 200 cultural groupings from Swaziland, with the first one taking place on Saturday in the South African city of Durban, the Mail and Guardian says.
+He then organised a series of protests, working with more than 200 cultural groupings from Swaziland, with the first one taking place on Saturday in Durban, a city in neighbouring South Africa, the Mail and Guardian says.

 It included at least a dozen women who posed bare-breasted with placards that accused Google of racism.